St Patrick's School

 The school recognises the increasing pressures of family life and the demands on parents’ time.
 For this reason, homework schedules (see above) are to be closely observed and the homework policy reviewed in relation to rapidly changing lifestyles.
 Parents are asked to inform teachers of reasons for homework not being completed.
 If a reasonable attempt has been made but the work is not finished, parents are asked to inform teachers that genuine commitment has been shown to the completion of set tasks.

-All students are covered by a comprehensive world-wide 365 day, 24 hour disability / accident insurance policy from Catholic Church Insurances.
-A flyer from CCI is distributed to parents annually detailing claimable items.
-Due to the large number of students, we are able to offer this policy at a greatly reduced rate which is charged on the Schedule of Fees A “Personal Accident for Voluntary Workers” insurance covers parents and friends who come to the school by invitation to assist in school initiated projects.
+All students are covered by a comprehensive world-wide 365-day, 24 hour disability / accident insurance policy from Catholic Church Insurances.
+Due to the large number of students, we are able to offer this policy at a greatly reduced rate which is charged on the Schedule of Fees A “Personal Accident for Voluntary Workers” insurance covers parents and friends who come to the school by invitation to assist in school-initiated projects.
 Such persons might be those who assist with: working bees, school fetes, excursions, etc.

 The school also holds a Public Liability policy, along with Buildings and Contents policies.

 Inevitably, children leave or misplace items of clothing.
 Parents are urged to ensure all items are clearly labelled with child’s surname and class, as this will allow items to be returned as soon as they are found.

 At the beginning of Term One, an Annual / Term statement is issued.
 Thereafter, statements are issued per term.
 Fees are payable by the date specified on the invoice issued to families and can be paid by cheque, cash, direct debit, B-Pay or Eftpos.
 The School does not take American Express or Diners Card.

 Building Levy (per family)